-Arup was commissioned in 2013 by Singapore’s Ministry of Health Holdings to provide civil, structural, and façade engineering, geotechnics, and transport consulting for the new Outram Community Hospital (OCH).
+Arup was commissioned in 2013 by Singapore’s Ministry of Health Holdings to provide civil, structural, and facade engineering, geotechnics, and transport consulting for the new Outram Community Hospital (OCH).
 This 146,000m2 mixed-use development forms a part of the 20-year Singapore General Hospital (SGH) campus masterplan and is located between SGH and Outram Park Mass Rapid Transit station.

-Opening in 2020, the OCH is the first development to launch in the first phase of the expansion and will play a major role in supporting Singapore’s increased healthcare demands.
+The OCH is the first development to launch in the first phase of the expansion and will play a major role in supporting Singapore’s increased healthcare demands.

 146,000sqm Total floor space